 How to make your website use HTTPS (SSL)¶

-So you want your website to use https.
-You want to see secure your website and enjoy the search engine benefits.
-In order to get that sweet green lock, there are a couple of things you need to do.
+So you want your website to use HTTPS.
+You want to secure your website and enjoy the search engine benefits.
+In order to get that sweet padlock, there are a couple of things you need to do.

 Install an SSL certificate¶